010100100100011101010100/010100100100011101010100/README.md

 PROJECTS (top 6) : ["-> I_LOVE_YOU Virus Script with personal changes",
-                    "-> Efficient Quant Models with high prediction rates of US stock market", "-> AI robot + IoT device for everyday use and swachh bharat abhiyaan", "-> Blockchain platform for developers"]
+                    "-> Efficient Quant Models with high prediction rates of US stock market", "-> AI robot + IoT device for everyday use and swachh bharat abhiyaan", "-> Blockchain platform for developers",
+                    "-> eKYC for consumers with 2FA with the help of transcript analysis"]

 HOBBIES : [ "Guitar",
             "Singing",